owenyeo/tp/docs/DeveloperGuide.md

   * 1c1.
 TimetaBRO shows an error message with command instructions.

     Use case continues from step 1.

+* 1d.
+Index is not provided.
+   * 1d1.
+TimetaBRO shows an error message.

+      Use case continues from step 1.

 **Use case: UC10 - Remove reminder from non-recurring event**